 As before, the intuition is fairly straightforward.
 Given that (by Axiom 1) we would rather be at our destination than anywhere else, actions that artificially prolong our journey cannot be optimal.
-Clearly, walks which are not paths have this property, since they necessarily contain shorter sub-walks which still reach the desired goal.
+Clearly, walks that are not paths have this property, since they necessarily contain shorter sub-walks that still reach the desired goal.
 This observation, like that of Theorem 1, lends itself to a simple behavioral rule, namely:

 Corollary 2 (The "No-Backsies" Rule).
-It is never optimal for an organization which is changing from form \mathbf{G}{α} to \mathbf{G}{ω} to revert to a previous intermediate form.
+It is never optimal for an organization which is changing from form G{α} to G{ω} to revert to a previous intermediate form.

 Proof.
-This follows immediately from Lemma 1, as any vertex sequence which contains repeated elements cannot (by definition) constitute a path, and since optimal change walks are always paths. \Box
+This follows immediately from Lemma 1, as any vertex sequence which contains repeated elements cannot (by definition) constitute a path, and since optimal change walks are always paths.

 Simple as it is, the "no-backsies" rule does have some interesting implications.
 For instance, it suggests that firms which are observed to "churn" personnel via repeated cycles of hiring and firing are most likely not following an optimal change path.
 (Although this behavior may also be the result of external perturbations; see below regarding this point.)
-In general, intendedly cyclical behavior is diagnostic of suboptimality, and looking for the former may prove a useful heuristic for locating examples of the latter in the field.
+In general, intendedly cyclical behavior is diagnostic of sub-optimality.
+Looking for cycles may prove a useful heuristic for locating examples of sub-optimality in the field.

-2.2 Finding an Optimal Change Path
+3.2 Finding an Optimal Change Path

 As we established with Theorem 1 and Lemma 1, the problem of finding an optimal change walk can be reduced to that of finding a maximum payoff path on $\mathbf{H}{\mathbb{T}}$.
-As it happens, this problem is itself simply an alternate form of the shortest-path problem, a well-known problem of combinatorial optimization.
+This problem is simply an alternate form of the shortest-path problem, a well-known problem of combinatorial optimization.
 To see that this is so, one must merely reframe the payoff associated with the change walk in terms of the cost of the path relative to spending the entire traversal time at the destination state.
 (Recall that, by Axiom 1, the latter payoff must be strictly greater than that of any walk on $\mathbf{G}{\mathbb{T}}$.)
-Then it follows that the path of minimum cost is that of maximum payoff, and an algorithm which solves the former problem can also be used to solve the latter.
+Then it follows that the path of minimum cost is that of maximum payoff, and an algorithm that solves the former problem can also be used to solve the latter.